 Quality scientists.
 Quality research.

 It’s an exciting time to be working in biomedical research.
-MIMR is home to a wealth of talent, experience, resources and networks.
-Our position on the world biomedical stage will continue to strengthen as we harness our potential and develop our alliances with research institutes, the government and the private sector.
+Our position on the world biomedical stage will continue to strengthen as we harness our potential and develop our alliances with the global research community, the government, business and the private sector.